mnk400/Cactus/README.md

 - Node.js 16.0.0 or higher
 - Modern web browser with ES6+ support
 - Directory with supported media files (jpg, png, gif, mp4, webm, etc.)

-## Migration from JSON Cache

-The application automatically migrates from the old JSON cache system to SQLite.
-Database files are stored in the `configuration/` directory with names based on the media directory path hash.

 ## License